thoas/django-rq-mail/README.rst

 django-rq-mail is not entirely based on rq_ and add new elements to enjoy features from Redis_ like `Sorted Sets <http://redis.io/commands#sorted_set>`_.

-For the purpose of django-rq-queue, it implements the concept of `WaitingQueue` which delays the processing of a job with a timestamp.
+For the purpose of django-rq-mail, it implements the concept of `WaitingQueue` which delays the processing of a job with a timestamp.

 The default behavior of rq_ is to process jobs via `BLPOP` command of redis which